MicrosoftDocs/power-platform/power-platform/admin/policies-communications.md

 ---
-title: "Policies and Communications for service incidents  | MicrosoftDocs"
+title: "Policies and Communications for Power Platform and Dynamics 365 Services | MicrosoftDocs"
-description: Policies and Communications for service incidents
+description: "Policies and Communications for incidents provided for Microsoft 365 services."
 author: astockli
 ms.reviewer: jimholtz
 ms.service: power-platform